< Back

 3. If the bank made transfers from their AFS portfolio to their HTM portfolio during the year.

 Three of the banks on the list were foreign (TD Bank, BMO Harris, HSBC) with year-ends other than December 31, financial statements prepared in accordance with IFRS, and/or different reporting currencies.
 I don’t have time for that!
-I also combined Morgan Stanley Bank and Morgan Stanley Private Bank into one entity as it was combined in their Form 10-K. Great!
+I combined Morgan Stanley Bank and Morgan Stanley Private Bank into one entity, as that’s what they did in their Form 10-K. Great!
 Down to 21 banks.
 That’s my population.

 I may be crazy, but all the best people are.